Modelling the T-72 family by Simon Barnes

 BMP-T

-A radical modification of the T-72 chassis, also known as the TSV (Tank Support Vehicle) this is not an APC but what in essence is an Urban Fighting Vehicle, mounting twin 30mm guns (the same as used on the BMP-2) 2 30mm grenade launchers and 4 Missiles, it has been suggested that these are AT missiles but instead of mounting a AT warhead they mount a Thermobaric warhead which can be used with devastating results in the urban environment against dug in troops.
+A radical modification of the T-72 chassis, also known as the TSV (Tank Support Vehicle), is not an APC but in essence is an Urban Fighting Vehicle, mounting twin 30mm guns (the same as used on the BMP-2), two 30mm grenade launchers and four Missiles.
+It has been suggested that these are AT missiles, but instead of mounting an AT warhead, they mount a Thermobaric warhead which can be used with devastating results in the urban environment against dug in troops.

 BMP-T/TSV

-This is a heavy APC based on the T-72 chassis, similar in layout to the BTR-T based on the T-55, it mounts only a HMG and smoke mortars.
+This is a heavy APC based on the T-72 chassis, similar in layout to the BTR-T based on the T-55.
+It mounts only a HMG and smoke mortars.
+It has now been deployed for specially equipped flame thrower units with the designation BMO T.

 T-72 APC